martenframework/marten/README.md

 ---

 **Marten** is a batteries-included web framework for Crystal.
-It provides a consistent and extensible set of tools that developers can leverage to build complete web applications without reinventing the wheel.
+It provides a consistent and extensible set of tools for building complete web applications without reinventing the wheel.

 ## Overview